StanfordBDHG/NAMS/README.md

 - ``--showOnboarding``: Always show the onboarding when the application is launched.
 Makes it easy to modify and test the onboarding flow without the need to manually remove the application or reset the simulator.
 - ``--disableFirebase``: Disables the Firebase interactions, including the login/sign-up step and the Firebase Firestore upload.
 - ``--useFirebaseEmulator``: Defines if the application should connect to the local firebase emulator.
 Always set to true when using the iOS simulator.
+- ``--testSchedule``: Adds a test task to the schedule at the current time.
+- ``-testBLEDevices``: Controls some behavioral differences in the BLE device subsystem when unit testing.

 ## Continuous Delivery Workflows